Recognized as one of Montreal's Top Employers (2019):

 - Blue Cross Canassurance Group supports new mothers with maternity leave top-up payments (to 95% of salary for up to 17 weeks) and provides the option to extend their leave into an unpaid leave of absence

-- In addition to encouraging ongoing employee training and development, Blue Cross Canassurance Group reaches out to the next generation of talent, offering summer employment and a formal orientation program
+- Blue Cross Canassurance Group encourages ongoing employee development with tuition subsidies for courses taken at external institutions and also reaches out to the next generation of talent, offering summer employment and a formal orientation program

 Employees help Blue Cross build for the future

 Earlier this fall, Isabeau Normandin joined Montreal-based Blue Cross Canassurance Group, a provider of individual health and travel insurance plans, as vice-president, talent and culture, and her timing couldn't have been better.

 "We're in the midst of a modernization," says Normandin.
 "We're building the future and involving the employees in the planning.
 That creates a lot of excitement."